frame-lang/frame-lang.github.io/_posts/2021-02-12-hello_worlds_part_1.md

 ## Next steps

-We have covered a lot of ground in this article, but haven't really used the core capabilities of the state machine at the heart of the system specification at all.
-In the next installment we will add more states and see how Frame complies (mostly) with the UML specification for stateful system behavior.
+We have covered a lot of ground in this article.
+However, we really haven't created an interesting system yet.
+In the next installment we will add more states to our system and see how Frame enables defining complex system behavior with nothing more than a text editor.

+### La fin!